sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-retrieve-odata-service/fiori-ios-hcpms-retrieve-odata-service.md

 }
 ```

-The `loadData` function calls the `read` function in the  `HCPms`.
+The `loadData` function calls the `read` function in the  `SAPcpms`.
 It will pass parameter `/TravelAgencies?$select=NAME&$orderby=NAME` as OData path parameter.
 This means that we only need attribute `NAME` of each travel agency and that the result list should be ordered by `NAME`.

 The second parameter is a completion handler that is called when the response has been received.